Home

 - ʻOhana: Throughout the academic year, we provide monthly ‘ohana gatherings that prepare high school parents and families with college tips and resources; strategies to help children learn science at home; and other culture-based science activities.

-Interested in joining the 2022-2023 internship program?
+Interested in joining the 2023-2024 internship program?
 Complete applications [HERE] and ask an adult to submit a reference [HERE].
-The submission deadline for the islands of Molokaʻi, Lanaʻi and Oʻahu is closed.
-For the islands of Hawaiʻi and Kauaʻi, the deadline is February 10, 2023.
+The submission deadline for the islands of Kauaʻi, Oʻahu, Molokaʻi, Lanaʻi and Hawaiʻi is June 30, 2023.

 About Us